Walter Nash: Prime minister (1957–1960)

+In April 1960, Nash and his secretary of foreign affairs, Alister McIntosh, visited the Soviet Union where they met Soviet leader Nikita Khrushchev and Soviet Foreign Minister Andrei Gromyko.
+Nash proposed that the 1958 moratorium on nuclear testing—observed by the Soviet Union, the US and the UK—be formalised into a permanent ban.
+However, the Soviet Union resumed tests in 1961.
+(A partial ban was achieved in 1963.)

-Nash was also criticised for failing to act in the controversy over the 1960 rugby tour of South Africa, a country which was under an Apartheid government.
+In 1960, Nash was criticised for failing to act in the controversy over the rugby tour of South Africa.
+At the time, South Africa had an apartheid government.
 On the insistence of the South Africans the New Zealand team included no Māori players, prompting a petition against the tour supported by almost 10% of New Zealanders.
 Opposition to the tour was led by the Citizens All Black Tour Association (CABTA) in whose view the exclusion of Māori from a national team was a gross act of racial discrimination.
-Nash had long been an outspoken critic of apartheid and in 1958, after he became Prime Minister, New Zealand voted against apartheid for the first time at the United Nations.
+Nash had long been an outspoken critic of apartheid and in 1958, after he became prime minister, New Zealand voted against apartheid for the first time at the United Nations.
 As Nash had personally denounced racism for most of his life it was expected that he would side with the protesters, but he did not.
 He refused to step in, saying that the matter was for the rugby authorities to decide.
 In an April 1960 speech Nash defended the decision of the New Zealand Rugby Union stating that it would be unfair to expect Māori to visit South Africa as they would be sure to experience racial discrimination there and also argued that ostracising apartheid would merely accentuate bitterness in South Africa.
-The decision to exclude Māori was widely reported and condemned in other countries, having an adverse effect on New Zealand's international standing.
-The domestic political effect was more benign, however, with the opposition National Party also reluctant to see interference in the tour.
-After the tour had ended Nash told the Rugby Union that in future tours it would be desirable for South Africa accept Māori to avoid a repetition of the controversy.
-New Zealand did not tour South Africa again until 1970 where Māori players were included.
+The decision to exclude Māori from the team to tour South Africa was widely reported and condemned in other countries, having an adverse effect on New Zealand's international standing.
+The domestic political effect was more benign because the opposition National Party was also reluctant to see government interference in the tour.
+After the tour had ended Nash told the Rugby Union that in future tours it would be desirable for South Africa to accept Māori to avoid a repetition of the controversy.
+New Zealand did not tour South Africa again until 1970 when Māori players were included.